suzannejmatthews/PDC-Unplugged/content/activities/CoinFlip.md

 ## Details
 The goal of this activity is to help students visualize the difference between execution on a SIMD architecture vs a MIMD architecture.
 Each student plays a processor and is given a coin.

-They are presented wtih the following algorithm:
+They are presented with the following algorithm:

 ```text
 1. flip coin.